lmstudio-ai/venvstacks/docs/file-formats.rst

 Layers with a more recent recorded lock time will also be relocked (unless they have been excluded by layer filtering).

+Note that the following config settings are always set by ``venvstacks`` when invoking ``uv``, so any attempts to set them in the common layer configuration will be ignored:

+* :uv-config:`cache-keys` (always set to the inputs ``venvstacks`` provides)
+* :uv-config:`no-build` (implicit source builds are always disabled)

 .. note::

-  As of October 2025, there is an open ``uv`` issue that may cause problems when attempting to combine the :uv-config:`exclude-newer` with custom indexes due to `missing artifact publication date information <https://github.com/astral-sh/uv/issues/12449>`__.
+  As of October 2025, there is an open ``uv`` issue that may cause problems when attempting to combine the :uv-config:`exclude-newer` setting with custom indexes due to `missing artifact publication date information <https://github.com/astral-sh/uv/issues/12449>`__.

 .. |uv's tool documentation| replace:: ``uv``'s tool documentation